digipost/signering-docs/source/client-integration/direct-flow.rst

 ==============================

 ..
 TIP::
-    Remember that if you are having problems creating a job in a direct signature flow, you can always get in touch with a human on Github:
+    Remember that if you are having problems creating a job in a direct signature flow, you can always get in touch with a developer on Github:

     ..  tabs::